Credit Suisse in firing line after Archegos losses

 "We believe Credit Suisse will need to suspend its share buyback while in the longer term we believe it will lead to it reassessing the way it takes and manages risk."

-Analysts at Citi said they estimated the bank's pretax losses at around $3.5 billion.

-Credit Suisse declined to comment on its buyback plan or dividend policy.
+Credit Suisse did not respond to requests for comment on its buyback plan or dividend policy.

 The bank had planned to buy back at least 1 billion Swiss francs ($1.06 billion) worth of stock this year.